-His current book project, Italy Out of the Ghetto: A Catholic Nation in the Jewish Mirror, 1789-1910, examines the sites of intersection between Christians and Jews—carnivals and festivals, novels and operas, political discourse, church façades and monumental synagogues—in order to argue that the Jewish ghettos served as a social mirror, helping pre-Enlightenment society to perceive its own Catholic order, and later reflecting the ways in which the Liberal nation reconceived its identity as a Catholic community.
+His current book project, Italy Out of the Ghetto: A Catholic Nation in the Jewish Mirror, 1789-1910--supported by an NEH Fellowship (2020-21)--examines the sites of intersection between Christians and Jews—carnivals and festivals, novels and operas, political discourse, church façades and monumental synagogues—in order to argue that the Jewish ghettos served as a social mirror, helping pre-Enlightenment society to perceive its own Catholic order, and later reflecting the ways in which the Liberal nation reconceived its identity as a Catholic community.
 A subsequent book is also in progress, The Bishops and the Synagogue of Rome, 1986-2017.
 It reflects on the significance, in broad historical context, of the visits by Popes John Paul II, Benedict XVI, and Francis to the synagogue built on the site of the former Jewish ghetto of Rome.

-With Jonathan Druker, he is co-editing volume 36 of Annali d’Italianistica (2018): The New Italy and the Jews: From Massimo d’Azeglio to Primo Levi.
-This interdisciplinary volume, with contributions on literature, history and music, is intended to bridge the gap between Italian Studies and modern Jewish Studies and will feature the work of 25 international scholars.
+With Jonathan Druker, he recently co-edited volume 36 of Annali d’Italianistica (2018): The New Italy and the Jews: From Massimo d’Azeglio to Primo Levi.
+This interdisciplinary volume, with contributions on literature, history and music, bridges the gap between Italian Studies and modern Jewish Studies and features the work of 19 international scholars.
 He is also co-editor of Modern Jewish Literatures: Intersections and Boundaries (University of Pennsylvania Press), editor of The Dreyfus Affair in the Making of Modern France, and the author of articles in journals in literature, critical theory, Jewish studies and history.
 His research interests also include Proust, and representations of loss and mourning in literature, film and psychoanalysis.

 Ph.D.
 Comparative Literature (Harvard University)